openharmony/docs/en/readme/liteipc_driver.md

 IPC_SEND_RECV_MSG and IPC_SET_IPC_THREAD both return with error **EINVAL** if the CMS has not been set.

 ### Internal functions
 The first task to use the `IPC_SET_CMS` request sets itself as the system's CMS.
-HarmonyOS assigns this role to the distributed scheduler's samgr.
+OpenHarmony assigns this role to the distributed scheduler's samgr.
 Once set it cannot be changed.
 Returns with error **EEXIST** if the CMS has already been set.
 Messages are sent to the CMS by setting a recipient handle of 0.
 The argument to the request specifies the maximum size of a message sent to the CMS.
 Sending a message whose total size including IpcMsg data structure, data size, size of special object offsets, and data in any BuffPtr special objects exceeds the maximum size (currently 256 bytes) returns with error **EINVAL**.

 The `IPC_CMS_CMD` request provides various service related utility functions to the CMS.
 It can only be used by the CMS, any other task making this request will get an **EACCES** error.
 The argument to the request is a pointer to a CmsCmdContent structure.
 The cmd member indicates the function to be performed.
 - **CMS_GEN_HANDLE** creates a service handle for the task specified by taskID member and stores the handle in the serviceHandle member.
 The CMS always has access rights to any created IPC services.